Nexmo/lex-connector/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](http://nexmo.dev/lex-connector-heroku)

-You can use the Lex Connector to connect a Nexmo voice call to a Lex bot and then have an audio conversation with the bot.
+You can use the Lex Connector to connect a Vonage Voice API call to a Lex bot and then have an audio conversation with the bot.

 ## Amazon Lex